audioscavenger/BiasBuster/README.md

         example: week=41+Day=Fri+title="All Things Considered"
                 Same as above but will get text from the entire episode.
     --noMerge
-                   Do not merge 30mn chunks of the same title within the same day.
+                   Do not merge 30mn chunks of the same title within the same timeframe.
     --misInformation
-                   PICture: generate misInformation heatmap for all 4 factors: explanatory/retractors/sourcing/uncertainty
+                   PICture: generate misInformation graph or heatmap for all 4 factors: explanatory/retractors/sourcing/uncertainty
       --graph *bar | pie | line
                    What graph you want.
 Ignored with --noMerge: heat map will be generated instead.
     --wordCloud
                    PICture: generate word cloud from gettext output.
 Will not output any text.
-      --stopLevel  *0 1 2 3 4 5
+      --stopLevel  *0 1 2 3 4
-                   add various levels of stopwords
+                   add various levels of stopwords.
       --max_words *1000 int (default=200)
                The maximum number of words in the Cloud.
       --width *2000 int (default=400)